-Grasp the Top of the Bolt With Pliers
+Step 3: Grasp the Bolt With Pliers and an Adjustable Wrench

 Use your pliers or vise grips to firmly grasp the top of the bolt where it sticks up through the toilet flange.
 Do not turn or twist the pliers—this can strip the bolt.
 Instead, grasp firmly to prevent the bolt from spinning as you tighten the nut.

 Once your pliers are in place, tighten an adjustable wrench onto the nut at the base of the bolt.
 You will use the pliers to hold the bolt still as you use the adjustable wrench to tighten the nut.
 This will stop your toilet from wobbling.

 Beginning with the first side, tighten the nut as far as you can by hand.
 Then, use your wrench to make a quarter turn to the bolt.
 Repeat this process for the second side.
 Gradually tighten each bolt a quarter-turn at a time until both bolts are firmly in place.

 Do not tighten one bolt more than the other.
 Doing so can cause the toilet flange to crack or break.
 Instead, it’s often best to loosen both bolts, hand-tighten them, and then gradually tighten each bolt a quarter turn at a time.
 This equalizes the pressure between the bolts, reducing the risk of damage.